jcs-instructor/mobtimer/backlog.md

 - [ ] In UI listener, handle if response is not successful
 - [ ] Improve images in frontend
 - [ ] Maybe: Change home page link for "Learn more about mob programming" to something of our own, such as a page on our mobtimer website

-## Investigate

-    - [ ] WIP/maybe the new message "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes" is good enough?
-      - Background: Bug on clean start: When start all tasks and join a mob for the first time, we get this error message in the browser console: "The connection to ws://localhost:4000/ was interrupted while the page was loading."
-And the play button says, "Start (temp hack)" -  it might be fixed by adding sleep for 2 seconds in the frontend start watch (to make sure other components are compiled first) (Note: On 5/5/23, I changed the message from "Start (temp hack)" to "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes")

 ## Enhancements
 - [ ] Alarm for breaks, stretch, etc